Mohan Raja: 2015–present: Thani Oruvan (2015) and recent work

 After taking a sabbatical, Raja began working on his first original script for the production house AGS Entertainment in late 2012 and was helped by the writer duo Subha.
 He worked on the script of Thani Oruvan (2015) for nine months, and revealed that it was based on an original idea about "a man who goes all out to hunt evil in society".
 He added that in "formulaic Tamil films", the protagonist would require a flashback to show a reason to fight evil or that the "hero would wait for the villain to make the first move", but noted that Thani Oruvan would eschew those typical notions seen in Tamil films.
-He considered several actors for the lead role but finally chose Jayam Ravi again as he wanted an actor "who would trust him blindly" because he had wanted the film to be a "career-changing film".
+He considered several actors for the lead role but finally chose his brother again as he wanted an actor "who would trust him blindly" because he had wanted the film to be a "career-changing film".
 After unsuccessful negotiations with Arya and Madhavan, Raja cast Arvind Swamy in the role of the main antagonist because he wanted "an actor whose attractiveness would act as a distraction from his evilness".
 Raja called the film "experimental" and "close to his heart", revealing the efforts he put into the pre-production of the project.
 The film began production in late 2013 and took a year and a half to complete shoot, with several delays during production.
-The making of the film was marred with the troubles of the original composer backing out, Sun Pictures cancelling their film distribution contract and a spat between the director and the lead actress, Nayanthara.
+The making of the film was marred with the troubles of the original composer backing out, Sun Pictures cancelling their film distribution contract, and a spat between the director and the lead actress, Nayanthara.
 As a result of the delays, Raja and Ravi decided to forgo their salaries for the last schedule to ensure the budget stopped escalating.
 The film opened in August 2015 to unanimously positive reviews, with Rediff.com noting that the script was "highly intelligent, racy and well-polished script that is perfectly executed" and added it has "flawless execution by the director that deserves all the credit".
 Likewise Sify.com called the film a "taut, intelligent, and deliciously twisted action drama", while The Times of India praised the "sleek filmmaking".
 The Hindu stated the film was a "pretty smart, pulpy thriller" and wrote it has "more style than you expect in a Mohan Raja movie".
 The film subsequently went on to become one of the most profitable Tamil films of 2015, as well as the biggest successes in the careers of Raja and Ravi.
-Raja then directed another film, titled Velaikkaran starring Sivakarthikeyan, Nayanthara and Fahadh Faasil in the lead roles.
-This film, being his second original film after Thani Oruvan, was released on 22 December 2017 was a box office success.
-Mohan Raja returned to remakes with the Telugu remake of the Malayalam film Lucifer (2019) titled Godfather which was released on 5 October 2022.
+Raja then directed another film, Velaikkaran starring Sivakarthikeyan, Nayanthara and Fahadh Faasil in the lead roles.
+This film, being his second original film after Thani Oruvan, was released in 2017 and was a box office success.
+In 2022, Raja returned to remakes with Godfather, the Telugu remake of the Malayalam film Lucifer (2019), which marked his return to Telugu cinema after 20 years.